Michaelangel007/buddhabrot/README.md

 # Compiling

+You will need compilers that supports OpenMP, CUDA, and OpenCL.

+On Linux or OSX type: `make` The makefile will detect the OS and use the right flags.
+Note that the CUDA versions are NOT built by default, you must use `make cuda`

+## Windows

+On Windows a MSVC (Microsoft Visual C++) solution and project are provided in `build/`.
+Currently MSVC 2010 Express is available under `build/Buddhabrot_MSVC2010Express.sln`

-You will need a compiler that supports OpenMP.
-On Windows, Microsoft supports OpenMP 2.0 (but no later version.)
+Note: If you wish to use OpenMP with Microsoft's compiler, they in typical fashion, only supports OpenMP 2.0 (but no later version.)

+If you try to use MSVC 2010 Express edition to build the OpenMP code Microsoft's compiler will generate OpenMP code BUT the required header and library files are not present.
+They will be provided as a convenience soon.

+## OSX

 Apple switched from `gcc` (which does) to `llvm` (which does not.)
 See `buddabrot_omp1.cpp` for details on how to install gcc.

-On Linux or OSX type: `make` The makefile will detect the OS and use the right flags.
-Note that the CUDA versions are NOT built by default, you must use `make cuda`

-For Windows, a MSVC (Microsoft Visual C) solution and project files will be provided soon.

 # Running

 To run the single threaded version `bin/buddhabrot`

-To run the multi-threaded version `bin/omp3`
+To run the multi-threaded version `bin/omp4`

 One can specify a custom resolution.
 If you change specify the width and height it is highly recommended you keep the aspect ratio of 4:3. e.g. `bin/omp3 4000 3000`